-- Upgrading appliances: Talk about what it means, where to purchase them, and how much money they could save by upgrading.
+- Upgrading appliances: Talk about what it means, where to purchase improved appliances, and how much money consumers can save upgrading.

 - Choose your energy-saving hack: The Energy Efficiency Day website provides a variety of energy saving tips, for hot weather or any time of year.
 Consider demonstrating several for a TV audience, or pick one that will resonate best for your local market.